DinoChiesa/GCP-Cloud-Function-Zip-Ops/README.md

 ```

 The output of that command will show a URL, the endpoint at which the cloud function is reachable.

-You may wish to convert it to authenticated access. (remove `--allow-unauthenticated`).
+NOTE: For production uses, you will want to convert this function to authenticated access. (remove `--allow-unauthenticated`).

 ## To inquire the endpoint uri after deployment

-If you have previously deployed and don't remember th eURI, you can check it.
+If you have previously deployed and don't remember the URI, you can inquire it.
 ```
   gcloud functions describe $FUNCNAME \
     --gen2 \
     --region us-west1 \
     --format="value(serviceConfig.uri)"